simplworld/simpl.world.website/_posts/2021-05-17-load-run-data-on-demand.md

 Any run-specific leader pages displaying player or world information need to load the run's full scope tree into the **simpl** redux state when they are loaded into the browser.
 Once a run's full data has been loaded, it will remain in the redux store until it is unloaded.
-Leader pages that not run-specific, can unload run scope tree data that is present in the **simpl** redux state.
+Leader pages that are not run-specific, can test for and unload run scope tree data from the **simpl** redux state.

 This post will show you how to implement on demand run data loading in both multi-player and single-player games.

 ## Loading Run Data On Demand in Multi-Player Games

-First, configure the `loadRunDataOnDemand` argument of the simpl decorator in Root.js to load leader runs on demand:
+First, configure the `loadRunDataOnDemand` argument of the `simpl` decorator in Root.js to load leader runs on demand:

 ```jsx
     export default simpl({